 ‘If you are unsure, then it cannot be holly.’
 Ollivander’s silver eyes trailed down the parchment.
 He pressed Harry’s finger against the darkest shard of wood.
 ‘Perhaps this one.’

-Heat flashed through Harry’s fingertip.
+Heat flashed through Harry’s fingertip and he flinched away.

 Ollivander smiled.
 ‘Ebony, Mr Potter.
 Not such a far cry from holly, you know.
 They are both woods that symbolise protection, but where holly is associated with sacrifice, ebony is associated with power.’